mconlon17/vivo-etl/README.md

 a spreadsheet, making a database call, and returning a simple metadata object for further processing.

-Data extractors are fragile --  if the source3 changes, the data extractor must change.
+Data extractors depend on their soure.
+If the source or the map changes, the data extractor must change.

 ## Data translator